 Click here for our recent review of the 2014 Chevrolet Impala LTZ.

-The service is provided by GM’s infamous OnStar roadside assistance subsidiary and will be offered for free for five years.
+The service is provided by GM’s famous OnStar roadside assistance subsidiary and will be offered for free for five years.
 After those five years—from the car’s delivery date—the standardized service expires and owners will have to revert to a subscription fee.

 For full details, check out the press release after the jump.